-Don’t impose minimum organizational size or budget in your grant guidelines.
-Consider all organizations including the smallest ones.
+Don’t impose a minimum organizational size or budget in your grant guidelines.
+Instead, consider all organizations, including the smallest ones.

-Many funders design overly complex processes, burdening nonprofits with time and labor that undermines effectiveness.
-Question what hoops you put your grantees through, and your own standards of elaborate perfectionism you expect in grantees’ financials and documents.
-You might also consider accepting proposals written for other funders.
+Many funders design overly complex processes, burdening nonprofits with time and labor, which undermines effectiveness.
+Question what hoops you put your grantees through.
+Similarly, consider the elaborate perfectionism you expect in grantees’ financials and documents.
+By contrast, you might consider accepting proposals written for other funders.

-Funders have unique perspective across organizations.
+Funders have unique perspectives across organizations.
 They also have unique access to people with knowledge.
 Make use of these powers.
 Invest in learning about your chosen issue or community.
-A prudent entrepreneur will do a market analysis of the landscape and competition before opening for business.
+A prudent entrepreneur does a market analysis of the landscape and competition before opening for business.

 Engage your family and board in the learning process.
-The knowledge you develop will help you pinpoint ways to make impact.
+The knowledge you gain will help you pinpoint ways to make an impact.
 And, as you learn and engage people, you will cultivate valuable relationships.

 Push yourself to go beyond familiar people and organizations.
-Get to know the work of smaller, grassroots organizations and groups led by people of color.
+For example, get to know the work of smaller, grassroots organizations and groups led by people of color.
 Fund more groups led by people of color.

-Carve out time to listen and learn about your grantees’ real needs, and the field they work in.
-Often grantees won’t put essential things they need in proposals.
-Build open, trusting relationships with grantees.
-You will learn much more and be able to partner, not just fund.
+Carve out time to listen and learn about your grantees’ real needs and the fields they work in.
+Often, grantees won’t put essential things they need in proposals.
+Build open, trusting relationships with them.
+You will learn much more and be able to partner—not just fund.

 Ask for data that allows you to identify racial disparities at work in your chosen community or issue.
 Disaggregate your data by race and gender.

 Think about how long it will take for you and your grantee partners to fulfill your desired goals.
-For many funders, desired impact takes several years, a decade, or more.
-Offer general operating support, capacity building support, and multiyear grants.
+For many funders, the desired impact takes several years, a decade, or more.
+Offer general operating support, capacity-building support, and multiyear grants.
 Impact and change depend on strong, sustainable organizations.
 Results take time.

 Make it a practice to understand grantees’ income streams.
 Many funders aren’t aware that the top two revenue sources for nonprofits are earned income and government payments and grants.
-Knowing if key grantees are facing shortfalls and asking how you can help allows you to be proactive—e.g., by offering funding for cash reserves or capacity building, or by doing advocacy.
+Knowing if key grantees are facing shortfalls, and asking how you can help, allows you to be proactive—for example, by offering to fund cash reserves or capacity-building, or by engaging in advocacy.

 Make your grant guidelines as specific and clear as possible to maximize the relevancy of proposals you receive.
-Use web-based questionnaires and letters of inquiry to efficiently determine whether an organization’s work is aligned with your mission, saving nonprofits valuable time.
+To save nonprofits valuable time, use Web-based questionnaires and letters of inquiry to efficiently determine whether an organization’s work is aligned with your mission.